Woodbury in Orange County, New York — The American Northeast (Mid-Atlantic)

 More.
 Search the internet for Camp Site.

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on October 3, 2011, by Herman Galberd of Central Valley, United States.
-This page has been viewed 454 times since then and 14 times this year.
+This page has been viewed 468 times since then.
 Last updated on October 27, 2011, by Herman Galberd of Central Valley, United States.
 Photo 1. submitted on October 3, 2011, by Herman Galberd of Central Valley, United States. • Bill Pfingsten was the editor who published this page.

 Editor’s want-list for this marker.
 A wide shot of the marker and its surroundings. • Can you help?